Friedsoap/MetabX/DOC/source/installation_requirements.rst

 In addition to Spyder, you need the module NetworkX.

+Finally, you need to download this program and copy it in your preferred working directory.

 Reference sites:

 * `Python <http://www.python.org/>`_
 * `Spyder <https://code.google.com/p/spyderlib/>`_
 * `NetworkX <http://networkx.github.io/>`_
+* MetabX (TODO: ADD SITE)

 .. note::

     In major Linux distributions, you can find them all through your package manager.

+.. _circos_req:

 Circos requirements
 -------------------